joaohenggeler/twitch-chat-highlights/README.md

 1. Obtain a Client ID and Access Token by either following the steps in [the Twitch Developer page](https://dev.twitch.tv/docs/authentication) or in [the Twitch Token Generator](https://twitchtokengenerator.com/).
 If you want to run a bot with `chat_transcript_bot.py`, you should create a new Twitch account for it.
 The only scope required to read chat messages during a live stream is `chat:read`.
 Even if you don't use a bot to collect the chat messages, the Client ID and Access Token are still required for the other scripts.

 2. Make a copy of the [`config_template.json`](Source/config_template.json) file, rename it to `config.json`, and change the required configurations.
-Most of them can be left to their default values.
+Most of them can be left with their default values.

 	* `common`: a dictionary of configurations that apply to all scripts.

 		* `client_id`: the Client ID obtained in the previous step. **Must be changed.**
 		* `access_token`: the Access Token obtained in the previous step. **Must be changed.**
-		* `database_filename`: the name of the database that will be created next to the scripts.
+		* `database_filename`: the name of the database that is created and used by the scripts.

 	* `bot`: a dictionary of configurations that only apply to `chat_transcript_bot.py`.